 According to the Forbes article, the weakening of the Polar Vortex caused Texas’s deep freeze.

-Often during winter in the Northern Hemisphere, the polar vortex will become less stable and expand, sending cold Arctic air southward over the United States with the jet stream.”
+Often, during winter in the Northern Hemisphere, the polar vortex becomes less stable and expands, sending cold Arctic air southward over the United States with the jet stream.

-The Polar Vortex spilling would then create a u-shape figure that extends towards the lower states that do not usually experience freezing temperatures.
+The Polar Vortex spilling would create a u-shape figure extending towards the lower states that do not usually experience freezing temperatures.

 Climate Change and the Polar Vortex

-According to studies, climate change would lead to more disruptions or weakening of the Polar Vortex, causing it to spill.
-While studies document Polar Vortex quite well, climate change will make its behaviour more extreme.
+Studies have shown that climate change will lead to more disruptions or weakening of the Polar Vortex, causing it to spill.
+While studies document the Polar Vortex quite well, climate change will make its behaviour more extreme.

-Apart from climate change influence on the Polar Vortex, the world will also see global temperature anomalies.
+Besides climate change’s influence on the Polar Vortex, the world will also see global temperature anomalies.

-Some parts of the globe will experience frigid temperatures, while other regions such as Asia will experience scorching temperatures.
+Some parts of the globe will experience frigid temperatures, while others, such as Asia, will experience scorching temperatures.

 Stein, A. (2021, February 21).
 Hey, Climate-Change Naysayer, I’ve Got Something to Say.
 Westword.
 Retrieved from https://www.westword.com/news/the-cold-hard-facts-for-climate-change-naysayers-11904306